 - Make sure all functions called by menu items and callbacks are undecorated and have a PyObjC-compatible name.

 - Make sure you really replaced the /Contents/MacOS/plugin binary with the current one.

 Good luck.
 Report back in the forum if you still have trouble, best in the Upgrading Plug-ins thread.

 Then, there is another big thing coming at you.
-Due to the changes under the hood, the scripting API will change as well.
-For some part, it will stay the same, but in some areas, the differences are going to be huge.
-Because it is still under development, I can only be vague at the moment.
-For now, I’ll leave you with these two change warnings:
+Due to the changes under the hood, the scripting API has changed as well.
+For the most part, we could keep it the same, but in some areas, the differences are huge.

 - Font Info: The way it is going to be organized in Glyphs 3 is going to be very different from Glyphs 2, not in the least to accommodate changes for facilitating variable font production.

 - Shapes on the layer: In order to access anything on the layer, including components and paths, you will find yourself looping through

 Anything visible on a layer is now collected in

 GSLayer.components are still around.
 But they are now merely wrapped shortcuts, and equivalent to

 [s for s in GSLayer.shapes if type(s)==GSPath] (and